MichielNoback/java_jupyterbook/01_getting_started/objects_and_classes.md

 So, not only does `attack()` operate on its own instance variables, it also also ***calls*** a method on the object it is attacking: `opponent.drainEnergy(power * 2);`.

 Here is some example code usages within a class called `Game`.
-The `main()` method is the _entry point_ of this application, as discussed in a previous chapter.
+The `main()` method is the _entry point_ of this application elsewhere.
 This is the second place we see the `new` keyword.
 Whenever you see the `new` keyword, it means a new object is instantiated of the type specified after `new`.
 So `new Ninja();` means a new Ninja instance (object) has been created, in which the instance variables have been created and given their specified values, or the default values discussed above.
 See the section later in this chapter for more details on object construction.